 Chemical Engineering Degree

 Some specialists study the processes involved to design manufacturing plants and machinery.
-Chemical reaction engineers are responsible for making sure a manufacturing facility is working at full efficiency by managing conditions and processes.
+These engineers are responsible for ensuring a manufacturing facility is working at full efficiency.
+They achieve this by managing conditions and processes.

 Computer Engineering Degree

 Another industry that continues to expand is of course the IT industry.
 This involves both computer sciences and electrical engineering.

 Successful graduates may find themselves in Telecommunications and Software development and manufacturing.